Chemotherapy intelligently packed

 The occurrence of severe side effects often leads to having to discontinue chemotherapy.
 Lower stress levels on the body with Talidox reduces recovery time between treatment cycles, which can extend treatment time.
 This increases the chance of a successful treatment for the patient.

 InnoMedica has partnered with the Swiss Group for Clinical Cancer Research (SAKK) to conduct the first clinical trial of Talidox.
 The starting point for the collaboration and initiation of the clinical trial was the joint analysis of Talidox’ preclinical efficacy and toxicity data.
 The preclinical data set was well received by the SAKK oncologists involved: Talidox is said to have great potential as a new treatment option for cancer patients.
 Preparatory work for the start of the clinical trial with Talidox was completed in the first quarter of 2018 and the application dossier was handed over to the regulatory authority Swissmedic.
-Once the study has been approved by Swissmedic, SAKK and InnoMedica will immediately start the Phase I study in five Swiss hospitals.
+Once the study had been approved by Swissmedic, SAKK and InnoMedica immediately started the Phase I/IIa study in five Swiss hospitals.
 The study provides information on the maximum tolerated dose and side effects

 The path to approval